Join a Virtual Teaching Square for Fall 2021!

 - The whole Square meets for a conversation about what they’ve learned and how they can support one another further

-All members of the Mason community who are teaching at least one course this term (i.e., faculty, graduate student instructors, administrators, staff) are welcome to participate.
+All members of the Mason community who are teaching at least one course during the term (i.e., faculty, graduate student instructors, administrators, staff) are welcome to participate.

 See additional information below.
-To indicate your interest for Spring 2021, please complete our two-minute form by Friday, February 5, 2021.
+To indicate your interest for Fall 2021, please complete our two-minute form by Friday, September 10, 2021.
+(Link coming soon!)